Saborea Puerto Rico 2018

 What’s Happening for 2018 –

-- On Thursday night, from 7pm to 10:30pm, there will be the Bubbles & Bites event at the Sheraton Puerto Rico Hotel & Casino.
+- On Thursday night, from 7pm to 10:30pm, there will be the Bubbles & Bites event at Escambron Beach in Old San Juan.
 Guests will be able to mingle with their favorite local and international chefs.
 There will be live music and tapas-style food. $75/person. $15 discount if you use your Mastercard.
 Info on buying tickets for this event: Saborea web site.
 Advanced tickets needed, very limited!

-- On Friday night, from 7pm to 10pm, during A Privileged Taste of Saborea at the Condado Plaza Hilton, 20 chefs will each host a 10-person table for a one-of-a-kind meal, paired with wine.
+- On Friday night, from 7pm to 11pm, during A Privileged Taste of Saborea at Escambron Beach, 20 chefs will each host a 10-person table for a one-of-a-kind meal, paired with wine.
 Proceeds from this event will to to the Puerto Rico Hotel and Tourism Associations’s Educational Fund for tourism employees. $150/person. $15 discount if you buy with your Mastercard.
 Info on buying tickets for this event: Saborea web site.
 Advanced tickets needed, very limited seating.

-- On Saturday & Sunday, from 11am to 6pm, Saborea Village is open for tasting of freshly prepared foods and spirits.
+- On Saturday & Sunday, starting at 11am, Saborea Village is open for tasting of freshly prepared foods and spirits.
 The venue is open until 7:30pm on Saturday and 6:00pm on Sunday.
 The Tasting Pavilion is open 1pm to 5pm. $85/person. $17 discount if you pay with your MasterCard.
 Not recommended for kids under 5 years old.